D. John Sauer

 Dean John Sauer (/saʊər/; born November 13, 1974) is an American lawyer who has served as the solicitor general of the United States since 2025.
-He previously served as Solicitor General of Missouri from 2017 to 2023.
-In 2024, he represented Donald Trump in his successful appeal to the U.S. Supreme Court in Trump v.
+He previously served as solicitor general of Missouri from 2017 to 2023.
+In 2024, he represented Donald Trump in Trump v.
 United States.

+As solicitor general of the United States, Sauer argued in front of the Supreme Court to limit birthright citizenship, and to include the Department of Government Efficiency as a "presidential advisory body" within the Executive Office of the President.

 Early life and education

-Sauer was born in St. Louis on November 13, 1974, to a prominent family in business and politics.
-He attended Saint Louis Priory School, a Catholic secondary day school for boys in Creve Coeur, Missouri, run by the Benedictines of Saint Louis Abbey.
+Sauer was born on November 13, 1974, in St. Louis, Missouri, to a family that was prominent in local business and politics.
+He attended Saint Louis Priory School, a Catholic day school for boys in Creve Coeur run by the Benedictines of Saint Louis Abbey.

-Sauer graduated from Duke University in 1997 with a Bachelor of Arts in philosophy and a Bachelor of Science in electrical engineering.
+Sauer graduated from Duke University in 1997 with two bachelor's degrees: a Bachelor of Arts in philosophy and a Bachelor of Science in electrical engineering, summa cum laude.
 He then won a Rhodes Scholarship to study in England at the University of Oxford, where he earned a second Bachelor of Arts in theology from Oriel College, Oxford, in 1999.

-In 2000, Sauer obtained a Master of Arts in philosophy from the University of Notre Dame.
-He then attended Harvard Law School, where he was the articles editor of the Harvard Law Review.
-He graduated in 2004 with a Juris Doctor, magna cum laude.
+In 2000, Sauer earned a Master of Arts in philosophy from the University of Notre Dame.
+He then attended Harvard Law School, where he became articles editor of the Harvard Law Review, and graduated in 2004 with a Juris Doctor, magna cum laude.

 Legal career

-After law school, Sauer was a law clerk to Judge J. Michael Luttig of the US Court of Appeals for the Fourth Circuit from 2004 to 2005 and to US Supreme Court justice Antonin Scalia from 2005 to 2006.

-Sauer worked as an associate attorney at Cooper & Kirk for less than two years before becoming an assistant United States attorney for the US District Court for the Eastern District of Missouri in 2008.
+After law school, Sauer was a law clerk to Judge J. Michael Luttig of the U.S. Court of Appeals for the Fourth Circuit from 2004 to 2005 and to U.S. Supreme Court justice Antonin Scalia from 2005 to 2006.
+He was in private practice at the law firm Cooper & Kirk from 2006 to 2008, then became an assistant United States attorney for the Eastern District of Missouri.
 In the spring semesters between 2011 and 2013, he was an adjunct professor at the Washington University in St. Louis's law school.
 He later reentered private practice.
 From 2013 to 2015, he was a partner at Clark & Sauer, LLC.
 In 2015, Sauer founded James Otis Law Group, which, according to Abbie VanSickle of The New York Times, was named for James Otis Jr., "an early American lawyer who espoused limited government and opposed British measures that allowed law enforcement officials to search private property."

 In 2015, Sauer defended a Catholic priest accused of sexually abusing children.
 Sauer helped the priest sue his accusers and the police officers who were involved.
 Prosecutors dropped all charges against the priest, whose record had been fully expunged as of June 17, 2015.
 Sauer prevailed in the civil lawsuits related to the accusations.